General Medicine Faculty

 Associate Clinical Professor of Pediatrics

 Dodi Meyer, MD, is Associate Clinical Professor of Pediatrics.
 Her focus in research and education is in the area of health literacy and cultural competency.
 Dr. Meyer led the re-design of the medical school's cultural competency curriculum.
 This curriculum uses multiple educational methodologies.
 At a post graduate level the curriculum uses a service learning approach.
-Subsequently, she led a CUMC initiative to adopt a common set of competencies in cross-cultural education across the four health professions schools.
+Subsequently, she led a CUIMC initiative to adopt a common set of competencies in cross-cultural education across the four health professions schools.

 Susan Rosenthal, PhD